 This election process will be under the direction of the Senate Governmental Affairs Committee as provided in Article VIII, Section 2, taking into account any reductions or additions required during reapportionment years.
 Those persons receiving the most votes in the elective process are considered duly elected to represent the constituency.
 If for any reason the individual receiving the most votes declines his/her elective office, the next individual receiving the most votes will be contacted to serve.
 Ties will be settled by the flip of a coin.
 If only one nomination is received for a college or administrative unit vacancy, that person will be duly elected.

-During the month of February an initial mailing shall be sent to all permanent full- and part-time University Support Staff Employees from each specific college or administrative unit where a position is to be filled explaining the Senate's purpose and nominating process.
+During the month of February an initial mailing shall be sent to all permanent full-time University Support Staff Employees from each specific college or administrative unit where a position is to be filled explaining the Senate's purpose and nominating process.
 Nominations shall be accepted by signature of the nominee.
 Nomination forms will be sent out February 1 with nominations being accepted through February 20.
 Eligibility of all nominations returned shall be verified by a combination of the Governmental Affairs Committee and Human Resources.
 In the event insufficient candidates have been nominated for the vacancies, the Governmental Affairs Committee will solicit nominations from College Deans and Administrative Heads.

 The Governmental Affairs Committee will email the ballots to the University Support Staff Employees in the college or administrative unit and nominees will be numbered in alphabetical order.
 Voting shall be from March 1 to March 15.
 The ballot shall contain a list of all the candidates.